Investing Investing Basics

 Can You Lose More Than You Invest in Stocks?
-The Answer May Surprise You
+In Some Cases, Yes

 Fact checked

-Investing always comes with some level of risk, no matter how you choose to invest.
-Unlike a savings account, where your money is backed by federal deposit insurance, the value of stocks is left up to the whims of the market.
-And although you may build wealth investing in stocks, it’s possible to never earn any money, and you may lose money, too.
+Investing always comes with some level of risk.
+Unlike a savings account, where your money is backed by federal deposit insurance, the value of your stocks depends on the whims of the market.
+You could build wealth, but you also risk losing some or all of your money, too.

 Our choice for an investing app that helps you become a smarter investor.